-We are currently involved in a matter that may divert attention away from our business operations and which may subject us to expend significant resources that could be better utilized in developing our own business and technologies.
-Prior to acquiring CleanSpark, LLC, several employees whom are no longer with the company have started a competing firm.
+We may become involved in a matter that may divert attention away from our business operations and which may subject us to expend significant resources.
+Prior to acquiring CleanSpark, LLC, several employees of the company left to start a competing firm.
 We have been in discussions with this group about the nature of their activities and the intellectual property they are currently developing in their business.
 We believe there may be potential claims against this firm.
 If we pursue these claims, we may be involved in litigation of the type described above with uncertain potential outcomes.